croessner/nauthilus-website/docs/examples/fail2ban.md

 ---
 # Fail2Ban

 You can easily use fail2ban with nauthilus.
-This especially interesting, if you use the "rbl" feature.
+This is especially interesting if you use the "rbl" environment control.

 ## Example log line for RBL